1newstar/OracleScripts/Docs/sources/RMANCloning.rst

     oradim -new -sid A_DB -startmode manual -shutmode immediate

+In order that the database being cloned can be used with the ``oraenv`` command, the database name and its ``%ORACLE_HOME%`` should now be added to the ``oraenv.txt`` file found in the ``c:\scripts`` folder.

+..  code-block:: none

+    ...
+    A_DB | c:\OracleDatabase\product\11.2.0\dbhome_1
+    ...

+The Oracle Home path name should obviously be adjusted as appropriate for the new "A_DB" database.

+This is required because there are now, potentially, more than one Oracle Home permitted - RDBMS and Agent for example - so the new ``oraenv`` system needs to know which databases use which path.

 Create the folder structure required by the new database.
 For example, run the following in a cmd session to easily create the full
 paths: